ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 :Non code content: At the moment, these must also be under the `GPL-3.0-or-later
                    <https://www.gnu.org/licenses/gpl-3.0-standalone.html>`_.

-Use `this table of licenses from the Fedora Project
+Use `the list of licenses from gnu.org
-<https://docs.fedoraproject.org/en-US/legal/allowed-licenses/>`_ to find which licenses are
+<https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses>`_ to find which licenses are
 compatible with the GPLv3+.
-The license must be considered open source on both the Fedora License table and the `Debian Free Software Guidelines <https://wiki.debian.org/DFSGLicenses>`_ to be allowed.
+The license must be considered open source and compatible with GPLv3+ on both the gnu.org license list and the `Debian Free Software Guidelines <https://wiki.debian.org/DFSGLicenses>`_ to be allowed.

 These guidelines are the policy for inclusion in the Ansible package and are in addition to any